Tulsa gunman bought an AR-15 the day of the mass shooting and targeted his doctor

 "I ... want to express our community's profound gratitude for the broad range of first responders who did not hesitate today to respond to this act of violence," Tulsa Mayor G.T.
 Bynum said at a news conference Wednesday.

-Franklin said the department's training led officers to take actions promptly and "without hesitation."
+Franklin said the department's training led officers to take action promptly and "without hesitation."

+"We have seen the violence that has taken place throughout the United States," Franklin said.
+"We would be naive not to think that would not happen in our jurisdiction."

+President Biden is scheduled to speak to the nation at 7:30 p.m.
+ET Thursday about the recent mass shootings and to ask Congress to pass laws to combat "the epidemic of gun violence," the White House said.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.